matthewgarrison/Hack-pack/README.md

-# Hack-pack
+# Hack Pack
-Repo for my LaTeX hack pack, for competitive progrmaming.
+The Hack Pack I use for competitive programming.
+Made with LaTeX.
 You can find the most recently compiled version [here](Hack_pack.pdf).